SpencerRJones/AMSR2-CSAT-Combined/README.md

 3. SOFTWARE IS PROVIDED FOR REFERENCE PURPOSES ONLY AND COMES WITH NO WARRANTY, IMPLIED OR OTHERWISE, AND NO GUARANTEE OF CROSS-PLATFORM COMPATIBILITY.

-Any questions should be directed to Spencer R. Jones: spencer.jones@colostate.edu
+Any questions should be directed to Spencer Jones: spencer.jones@colostate.edu

 References: